ehalmkro/hive_assignment/README.md

 ## Setting the environment variables

-To use the 42API, the server needs a `UID` and a `SECRET` value from the API either in the system's environment variables or in `/app/.env` file for dotenv.
-42 students (and staff...) can get these from [intra](https://profile.intra.42.fr/oauth/applications). `UID` and `SECRET` are required. `PORT` and `EVAL_TIMEFRAME` are optional.
+To use the 42API, the server needs a `UID` and a `SECRET` value from the API either in the system's environment variables or in separate `/app/.env` file for dotenv.
+42 students (and staff...) can get these from [intra](https://profile.intra.42.fr/oauth/applications) by creating a new application or using an existing one. `UID` and `SECRET` are required. `PORT` and `EVAL_TIMEFRAME` are optional.
 The program uses `EVAL_TIMEFRAME` to fetch the evals from the last X hours specified by the variable.

 ## With Docker